- NASA hires contractors to build components for rockets and other space vehicles.

 Founded in 1922, Raytheon originally had nothing to do with aeronautics.
 The company got its start in refrigeration before shifting to electronics.
 They quickly became the lead developer in radar devices, earning a contract with the United States to build them in WWII.
 Their work eventually led to the consumer microwave oven.

 It wasn’t until the 1980s that Raytheon purchased Beech Aircraft Corporation and entered the aerospace industry.
 Since then, the company has continued to expand.
-Raytheon Technologies employs nearly 174,000 people and has $75 billion in equity.
+Raytheon Technologies employs nearly 174,000 people and has a $120 billion market cap.

 Collins Aerospace, the defense contractor’s subsidiary, heads the design of spaceflight technology.
 While they support NASA’s communication protocols for the James Webb Telescope, Collins Aerospace has other critical projects underway.
 Currently, the aerospace company is testing thermoplastic composites, which would reduce the weight and manufacturing costs of spaceflight vehicles.